A 4-step Process to License your patent portfolio

 - Let them know your offer of wanting to license your patent

-Let’s elaborate each point one by one.
+Let’s elaborate each step one by one.

 - Which are the important patents which are currently used in your products?

-- Which are the patents which are not related to your products but might useful to other companies that are not your competitors?
+- Which are the patents which are not related to your products but might be useful to other companies that are not your competitors?

-- Which are the patents that were once used but we have moved to latest technology and those might be useful for the companies that are still holding to old technology?
+- Which are the patents that were once used but we have moved to the latest technology and those might be useful for the companies that are still holding to old technology?

 - Next check the size of the companies working in that domain.
 The bigger the better.

-- Finding the companies that could be your licensee
+Finding the companies that could be your licensee

-“Get an understanding of whether they need your intellectual property or whether this is just a convenience,” he said.
-“Is this something they can walk away from?
+“Get an understanding of whether they need your intellectual property or whether this is just a convenience.
+Is this something they can walk away from?

 ~ Brian O’Shaughnessy of RatnerPrestia,”

-- Letting Licensees know you want to license your patents
+Letting Licensees know you want to license your patents

 This is the final step of a patent licensing program.
-In general, if a licensee receives a letter from an attorney, though it is offer to license, it may have connotations of “I’ll sue you, if you don’t opt for licensing”.
+In general, if a licensee receives a letter from an attorney, though it is offered to license, it may have connotations of “I’ll sue you if you don’t opt for licensing”.
 Hence, it would be up to you to decide whether you want to go ahead with attorney route or want to follow another route where your organization sends an offer to license without involving a patent attorney.

-Authored by: Muzammil Hassan, Team Lead, Patent Infringement and Nitin Balodi, Team Lead, Market Research
+Authored by: Muzammil Hassan, Team Lead, Patent Infringement, and Nitin Balodi, Team Lead, Market Research